 Why the strong focus on new ESOP participants?
 “These new members can have a tremendous impact on our stock,” Deffet explains, “but they don’t yet have account balances that get their attention.”
 The ESOP welcoming effort is more than a kind gesture; it is an opportunity to engage new people in long-term success.

-Make sure that long-term employees get informationesopgame2
+Make sure that long-term employees get information

 Communicating with long-term employees about the business and the ESOP is also a key part of Allied’s success.
 Information about financial performance, future challenges and successes are part of an annual meeting.
 This large group meeting — attended by employees from the company’s worldwide locations — includes a formal presentation and an open forum for questions and answers.